rcdilorenzo/fda-510k-medical-devices/src/static/md/process.md

 ## Setup Business Goals

-For this sample project to be valuable, it was necessary to create specific questions that could be answered by the medical devices.
+For this sample project to be valuable, it was necessary to create specific questions that could be answerable by the medical devices data.
 These questions need to be potentially valuable to those in the business.
 Thankfully, with two people in my immediate family, I was able to validate these questions a bit at the end of the project based on their feedback.

 To begin, I brainstormed on some questions to guide my analysis and exploration.